Question: What Are Exchange Rates?

 The euro has weakened considerably since its all-time high of $1.60 on April 22, 2008.
 That's because the future of the European Union and the euro itself was in doubt during the Greek debt crisis.
 In addition, the European Central Bank (ECB) lowered its interest rate.
 This lowered bank rates for anyone lending or saving in euros, also reducing the value of the currency itself.
 At its worst, the euro's value plummeted to $1.22 on August 2, 2012.
 For more on the history of exchange rates between the dollar and the euro, see Euro to Dollar Conversion.(Source: Federal Reserve Bank of New York web site)

 Nevertheless, the euro is special is because it is the second most popular currency after the dollar.
 It is used by 332 million people as their sole currency.
-The euro's popularity derives from the power of the European Union, which is the largest economy in the world.
+The euro's popularity derives from the power of the European Union, which runs neck and neck with the U.S. on being the largest economy in the world.
 Even though the euro hasn't been adopted by all EU countries, no other currency comes close to being a global currency.
 Article updated September 30, 2013